fubark/cyber/docs/docs.md

 Since only one module loader can be set to the VM instance, a custom loader is required to handle the "builtins" import which contains all of the core types and functions in Cyber.
 This can simply be delegated to `csDefaultModuleLoader`.

 ### Function loader.
-A function loader describes how to load a `@host` function when it's encountered by the compiler.
+A function loader describes how to load a `#host` function when it's encountered by the compiler.
 The loader can bind functions and type methods:
 ```c
 struct { char* n; CsFuncFn fn; } funcs[] = {